-The Coast Guard would obtain the necessary permits for work in WOUS; this work would likely be authorized under the USACE Nationwide Permit (NWP) program, specifically NWP #3 for repair of existing structures and NWP #13 for bank stabilization.
+The work in WOUS would likely be authorized under the USACE Nationwide Permit (NWP) program, specifically NWP #3 for repair of existing structures and NWP #13 for bank stabilization.
 A CWA Section 401 WQC from the NJDEP DLUR would also be required.